erikrichardlarson/unbox/README.md

 # unbox
 Log your rekordbox tracks to a txt file as they're played.
+Inspired by PRACT OBS.

 Download the zip file from the releases section https://github.com/erikrichardlarson/unbox/releases/download/1/unbox.zip, open this zip file, and open the app.
 Here's what you'll see: